instructlab/community/CONTRIBUTOR_ROLES.md

 If an emeritus Maintainer or other retired contributor wants to regain an active role, they can do so by renewing their contributions, after which they can be re-instated by a decision of the appropriate project's Maintainers.

+## Changes by Oversight Committee Members

+The Oversight Committee has authority over all team membership.
+A member of the Oversight Committee may make changes to team membership, including adding or removing members, at their discretion.
+When such changes are made, the Oversight Committee member should notify the rest of the Oversight Committee so they are aware of the changes.

 ## Changes to contributor roles

 Changes to contributor roles must be approved by a vote of the Oversight Committee or a majority of the current project's Maintainers.